Carrie Ann Inaba Reveals Why She Looked Freaked Out As Artem & Kaitlyn Hugged Her On ‘Dancing With The Stars’

-Dancing with the Stars judge Carrie Ann Inaba is explaining why she looked kind of horrified when pro dancer Artem Chigvintsev and his partner Kaitlyn Briwtowe hugged her during Monday’s live show.
+Dancing with the Stars judge Carrie Ann Inaba is explaining why she looked kind of horrified when pro dancer Artem Chigvintsev and his partner Kaitlyn Bristowe hugged her during Monday’s live show.

-Carrie Ann has been hard on the couple this season, but after their Britney Spears- inspired Argentine tango she gave them a standing ovation, positive feedback, and a score of a perfect 10.
+Carrie Ann has been hard on the couple this season, but after their Britney Spears- inspired Argentine tango, she gave them a standing ovation, positive feedback, and a perfect 10 score.
 In turn, Artem leaped across the ballroom to hug his former girlfriend as Kaitlyn ran beside him to share the love.

 Viewers saw the stunned look on Carrie Ann’s face during the awkward exchange, but it turns out it wasn’t because she felt weird hugging her ex following his several weeks of frustration over her judging style.